Embroidery Stitch Identification Guide

 Two-Way Straight Stitches

-Everything about the two-way straight stitch is the same as a regular straight stitch except for the one fact that this version moves forward and backwards over the same path. why not visit, Free Online Poker The Holbein and Bosnian versions of stitching are perfect examples of a two-way straight stitch.
+Everything about the two-way straight stitch is the same as a regular straight stitch except for the one fact that this version moves forward and backwards over the same path. also see, Model Train and Railroad Houses The Holbein and Bosnian versions of stitching are perfect examples of a two-way straight stitch.

 Back Stitches